ctfs/write-ups-2015/9447-ctf-2015/steganography/imaged/README.md

 ## Write-up

 After looking at the provided PNG file with the hexeditor of our choice, we spotted the sequence *9447*, indicating the start of a flag.
 Furthermore, we noticed flag-like ascii-characters close to the headers of *IDAT* chuncks.
+(To be precise: the flag-parts were the CRC checksum of the *IDAT* chuncks.)

 ```
 0000000: 8950 4e47 0d0a 1a0a 0000 000d 4948 4452  .PNG........IHDR